cnorm35/bridgetown-blog/src/_posts/create_qr_code_with_logo.md

-Updating the form and adding the file attributes to the params in the controller will allow us to start storing the uploaded logo and and URL attached to the QR code.
+Updating the form and adding the file attributes to the params in the controller will allow us to start storing the uploaded logo and URL attached to the QR code.

 Add the file input for the logo to the form.